marchaumann/Carousel/README.md

 - [x] scaling on the sign in form uses a spring animation
 - [x] On sign in success, the keyboard hides, the button text fades out and the spinner animates to the center of the screen
 - [x] on the walkthrough slides, the dots fade out, and the button fades in (both triggered by different events, one connected directly to scroll position and one triggered by the page #)
-- [x] views animate (image scales and scrollview fades) in and back out of the fullscreen slideshow view
+- [x] views animate (image scales and scrollview fades) in and back out of the fullscreen slideshow view (hacked approach, but it gets the feeling across :P)

 ## Video Walkthrough